neslib/Ooogles/README.md

 ```

 I may add automatic resource management in the future if and when Delphi gets support for record finalizers.

+Also, the wrapper only supports OpenGL-ES version 2.0.
+It does not support the "old" version 1 fixed-function rendering pipeline.
+I may add support for version 3.0 and up once it is offered by Delphi becomes more mainstream.

 ## Dependencies